Cambodian Strongman To Visit Myanmar For Talks With Junta - UrduPoint

 Hun Sen, who has ruled Cambodia with an iron grip for over three decades, on Monday pledged to "work with" the Myanmar junta, despite widespread international efforts to pile diplomatic pressure on the military.

-Eang Sophalleth, spokesman for the Cambodian prime minister, said the visit is scheduled for January 7 and 8.
+Eang Sophalleth, spokesman for the Cambodian premier, said the visit is scheduled for January 7 and 8.

 The invitation comes as Cambodia attempts to bring Myanmar back into the fold of the Association of Southeast Asian Nations (ASEAN) after a humiliating snub by the regional bloc.